 Located just five kilometres from Auckland’s CBD, Mount Eden is the perfect place to catch a sunrise or sunset.
 Once you’re at the top, the views of Auckland and the ocean are pretty spectacular.
 The last eruption (it was about 15 000 years ago, don’t worry) left a crater 50 metres deep which yawns cavernously as you wind your way to the summit.
 Walk all around the top to make sure you see Auckland from every angle then check out Eden Gardens, a 5.5 acre award-winning garden on the slopes of the mountain.
 After all that walking you’ll probably have worked up quite an appetite so refuel at one of the many delightful eateries Mount Eden Village has to offer.

 Auckland is known for its stunning coastlines and in this case, West might really be best.
 Brave the winding roads and make a trip out to Piha to take in the rugged beauty.
 The black volcanic sand coupled with the wild waves and majestic forest makes for a pretty epic scene.
 Take your board out for a paddle in the waves or walk through the native bush covering the cliffs.
 While you’re out that way, you may as well check out a couple of the other local gems—Anawhata, Muriwai, Bethells and Karekare are all stunners too.
+Take to the Waitakere Ranges and witness the beautiful Karekare falls on this blissful West Coast day trip out of Auckland.
 Just remember that you can't visit the ranges as we need to protect our precious kauri.

 Visit Auckland’s prettiest village and check out historical Devonport.
 Accessible by ferry or by car, Devonport is situated on a picturesque peninsula and boasts some of the most beautiful bays in Auckland.
 Pop some manus off Stanley Bay Wharf at high tide or just stroll through the town browsing their tempting selection of cafes and boutiques.
 Climb up Mount Victoria for incredible views of Auckland city and its harbour, then tackle North Head for awe-inspiring vistas of Rangitoto and the Hauraki Gulf.

 Get away from the big smoke and drive north to see some of Auckland’s most beautiful scenery.
 Situated just an hour away from the city lies the Matakana Coast Wine Country which offers plenty to do, see and taste.
 Pop along to the famous weekend farmers market, sip on some sav at one of the local wineries or tuck into brunch at one of the many excellent cafes.
+Matakana also has a bustling art scene, which is best experienced on an art and vineyard tour or even an art and horse riding experience for the more adventurous.
 Though it’s tempting to just stay and explore the township, make sure you venture out and investigate the surrounding stunning beaches like Tawharanui and Omaha.